gradio-app/gradio/guides/Gradio_ONNX_on_Hugging_Face.md

 Hugging Face Spaces is a free hosting option for Gradio demos on Hugging Face.
 Spaces comes with 3 sdks, Gradio, Streamlit and Static HTML demos.
 Spaces can be public or private and the workflow is similar to github repos.

 ## How did Hugging Face help ONNX Model Zoo?
 There are a lot of Jupyter notebooks in ONNX Model Zoo for users to test ONNX Model Zoo models.
 Previously users needed to download the models themselves and run those notebooks locally for testing.
-With Hugging Face, the testing process can be much simpler and user-friendly.
-Users can easily try certain ONNX Model Zoo model on Hugging Face Spaces and run a quick demo powered by Gradio with ONNX Runtime, all on the cloud without downloading anything locally.
-Note that there are various runtimes for ONNX, e.g., [ONNX Runtime]( https://github.com/microsoft/onnxruntime), [MXNet]( https://github.com/apache/incubator-mxnet).
+With Hugging Face, the testing process can be much simpler and more user-friendly.
+Users can easily try certain ONNX Model Zoo model on Hugging Face Spaces and run a quick demo powered by Gradio with ONNX Runtime, all on cloud without downloading anything locally.
+Note that there are various runtimes for ONNX, e.g., [ONNX Runtime](https://github.com/microsoft/onnxruntime), [MXNet](https://github.com/apache/incubator-mxnet).

 ## What is role of ONNX Runtime?
 ONNX Runtime is a cross-platform inference and training machine-learning accelerator.
-It makes live Gradio demo on Hugging Face possible.
+It makes live Gradio demo with ONNX Model Zoo model on Hugging Face possible.

 ONNX Runtime inference can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
-For more information please see [here](https://onnxruntime.ai/).
+For more information please see the [official website](https://onnxruntime.ai/).

 ## Get started: How to contribute Gradio demos on HF spaces using ONNX models